 Owning and residing in a piece of real property can involve some very real annual costs.
 Aside from general depreciation over time, you will experience periodic costs that need to be paid for out of pocket.
 The following are some of the primary costs:

-–Annual Possession Tax: Already mentioned above in the transaction section, this tax will come back to roost every year as the central and local government require tax revenues to keep things going.
+–Annual Ownership Tax: Already mentioned above in the transaction section, this tax will come back to roost every year as the central and local government require tax revenues to keep things going.
 As a residential property this will run at 1/3 of 1.5% for the fixed asset tax, and 2/3 of 0.3% for the city planning tax.

-–Insurance: Various types of insurance will form a notable annual expense.
+–Real Estate/ Property Insurance: Various types of insurance will form a notable annual expense.
 Fire insurance, for example, is often quite cheap to acquire, only a few thousand JPY per year.
 The bank may however require a life insurance benefit built into the loan to essentially forgive the loan in the event of the main income earner’s death.
 A standard practice would be to charge a one-off 2% of the total loan value up front, though in return the bank may reduce the interest rate.

 –Maintenance costs: Now that you aren’t renting, if something breaks or wears out, it will be your responsibility to fix it.
 From leaky or broken faucets, to periodically having to make major purchases such as new air conditioners, new window seals, new hot water heaters, etc.; all the way up to repairing the roof or a deteriorating exterior.
 If you own an apartment, you will likely have to contribute towards other general building repairs, such as new elevator purchase or periodic major repairs, etc. The “rent vs. buy” calculations in Japan become greatly skewed when you consider the number of things that can break or require maintenance.
 For renters, that costs nothing.
 For owners, it costs the full amount.

 Returning to the example above, the annual equity gain of 1.4 Million will be reduced by annual costs of 600-800,000 JPY per year on average.
 Now it looks like it will take 5 or 6 years just to earn back all the fees paid from transaction costs.
 (4,200,000 / 800,000 = 5.25)